jschica/jschica/README.md

 ## Hello there 👋

+Assistant Professor at the University of Jaén (Spain).
+Computer Science Department.

+- 🌱 I’m currently learning ...
 These are my very first steps with git.
 Please be kind.

 <!--
 **jschica/jschica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.